 Received products that are less than 5% of the total received mass in the reporting year (converted to single strength mass) can be excluded from the total reported (sustainable) mass for the Covenant.
-The sum of the de minor volumes that are excluded cannot exceed 5% of the total received mass in the reporting year.
+The sum of the minor volumes that are excluded cannot exceed 5% of the total received mass in the reporting year.

-The participant is required to report the total mass of these products separately in the reporting template.
-These amounts will not be taken into account when measuring the sustainability progress.
+The participant is required to report the total mass of these products in the reporting template (data collection sheet) by indicating which of those products belong to the minor volumes.
+These amounts will not be considered when measuring the sustainability progress.